pythops/oryx/Readme.md

 `f`: Update the applied filters.

+`i`: Show more infos about the selected packet.

 `ctrl + r`: Reset the app.

 `ctrl + s`: Export the capture to `~/oryx/capture` file.